2026 Conference Program

 Engineering and design teams are increasingly driven to integrate AI technologies that:

-• Use LLMs, neural networks, and reinforcement learning
+• Use LLMs, neural networks and reinforcement learning

-• Accelerate design workflows (schematic, layout) and reduce time-to-market.
+• Accelerate design workflows (schematic, layout) and reduce time-to-market

 • Reduce cost across the design cycle

-• Reduce risk and minimize errors in complex design tasks.
+• Reduce risk and minimize errors in complex design tasks

 • Keep their teams and business ahead of the competition.

-This course will equip participants with the knowledge to alleviate fears that these tools will replace us, and instead show how they can become valuable allies.
+This course will alleviate fears that these tools will replace us and instead show how they can become valuable allies.
 Once equipped with this knowledge, participants can approach their hardware design cycles with the enhanced capabilities of AI-driven workflows.
-Additionally, this course presents a pattern of thinking that helps keep pace with technological advancements, preparing you to evaluate the effectiveness of new tools as they emerge.
+Additionally, it will help you keep pace with technological advancements, preparing you to evaluate the effectiveness of new tools as they emerge.

 This course is for: